 - richer analytics and reports

-- fixed pricing that doesn’t depend on how many contacts you have in your database
+- fixed pricing that doesn’t depend on how many contacts you reach per month

-- way more features for customer support (especially, for bigger teams)
+- way more features for support (especially for bigger teams)

 - email marketing tools